Two remote counting events induced by a single photon

-We consider a well-known cascade quantum system~\cite{Kolobov1987,Carmichael1993PRL,Gardiner1993PRL} which has served well the purpose of achieving quantum state transfer and remote entanglement~\cite{Cirac1997PRL,Muschik2013PRL,Vermersch2017PRL,Xiang2017PRX,Ritter2012Nature,Axline2018NPhys,Kurpiers2018Nature}, as shown in Fig.~\ref{fig1}(b).
+Our model is based on the well-known cascade quantum system~\cite{Kolobov1987,Carmichael1993PRL,Gardiner1993PRL} which has served well the purpose of achieving quantum state transfer and remote entanglement~\cite{Cirac1997PRL,Muschik2013PRL,Vermersch2017PRL,Xiang2017PRX,Ritter2012Nature,Axline2018NPhys,Kurpiers2018Nature}, as shown in Fig.~\ref{fig1}(b).
 It consists of two qubit-cavity subsystems which are unidirectionally and dissipatively coupled from the left to the right with coupling strength determined by the cavity decay rate $\kappa_{j}$.
-For each subsystem, the interaction between the two-state (denoted by the ground state $|g\rangle$ and the excited state $|e\rangle$) qubit and the cavity is considered in the ultra-strong coupling~(USC) regime~\cite{Ciuti2006PRA, FornDiaz2019RMP,Kockum2019NatRevPhys}, namely, the coupling strength $g_{j}$ is comparable to the qubit transition frequency $\omega_{qj}$.
+For each subsystem, the interaction between the two-state (denoted by the ground state $|g\rangle$ and the excited state $|e\rangle$) qubit and the cavity is considered in the USC regime, namely, the coupling strength $g_{j}$ is comparable to the qubit transition frequency $\omega_{qj}$.
 USC between light and matter has been reached in several systems including superconducting quantum circuits~\cite{Niemczyk2010NPhys,FornDiaz2010PRL,Yoshihara2017NPhys}, optomechanics~\cite{Benz2016Science}, intersubband polaritons~\cite{Ciuti2005PRB,Anappara2009PRB,Gunter2009}, organic molecules~\cite{Gambino2014ACSPhoton} and Landau polaritons~\cite{Bayer2017NanoLett}, and has been an emerging frontier to explore new physics beyond the standard quantum Rabi model~\cite{Xie2017JPA}.
-In particular, it has been recently revealed that in this regime two qubits placed in a single-mode cavity or individually in two coherently coupled single-mode cavities can be excited simultaneously by a single cavity photon~\cite{Garziano2016PRL,Garziano2020SciRep,Tomonaga2023arXiv}, which, however, can not be considered as a manifestation of SPATP.
-This is because that the single-mode nature of the cavities assumes no spatial dynamics, and thus the whole cavity mode has to be considered as a single point for the photon collapse.
 Under the Coulomb gauge, we obtain the gauge-invariant Hamiltonian for each subsystem~(see Supplementary Section I)